 You recently became a Mom and are breastfeeding your infant.
 But, looking at yourself in the mirror you sadly remember your old figure.
 You set aside those dresses and jeans that you wore prior to giving birth.
 Have you gained weight?
 Could your current figure be better?
 All women who have had children, don’t be upset; it is not that difficult to lose weight if you know the proper methods.
-We recommend the book “Slim Mom On The Go” to all Moms!
+I recommend King Conall’s book “Slim Mom On The Go” to all Moms.

 How does one lose weight?